mrbarletta/symfony-rest-installer/README.md

             '{"username":"USER@gmail.com","password":"PASS"}' --compressed

 Check the ubuntu details to have a virtualhost setup easily with a symrest.vcap.me pretty name ;)

-## Requirements - Read before install!

-* LAMP working - Apache, MySQL and PHP should be working on your setup already
-* Get your facebook app ID and Secret developer.facebook.com
-* Make sure you have openssl installed - This command should work - openssl genrsa -out /tmp/test -aes256 4096
-* Add "minimum-stability": "dev" to the composer.json of your symfony root dir.
-* Get a tool to test the REST API - I use postman (https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en)

 ## Installation